Paracontrolled distributions and singular PDEs: Paracontrolled calculus

 \subsection{Commutator estimates and paralinearization}

-In this section we prove some lemmas which will allow us to perform algebraic computations with the paraproduct and the resonant term, thus justifying the analysis of the previous section.
+In this section we prove some lemmas which will allow us to perform algebraic computations with the paraproduct and the resonant term, and thus to justify the analysis of the previous section.

 \begin{lemma}[see also Lemma 2.97 of {\cite{Bahouri2011}}] Let $f \in \CC^{\alpha}$ for $\alpha \in ( 0,1 )$, and let $g \in L^{\infty}$.
 For any $j \geqslant -1$ we have

 \end{lemma}